romische/smartblocks-os/README.md

 Then you can add those functions to the system, then start them all with :
 ```
     System::instance().schedule_task((void*) func, (void*) my_arg );   //or Object.func if member function
-                                                                       //returns -1 if not enough room for the task
+    //then run                                                         //returns -1 if not enough room for the task
     System::instance().run();
 ```